 The resident should complete the entire RTP within 3 contiguous years, but under extenuating circumstances, and with oncology RTC approval, the RTP may be completed within a maximum of 5 years from the start date of the RTP.
 Under extenuating circumstances, the PD may petition to have extra weeks added to the end of an RTP to allow a resident to complete the requirements of the RTP.
-Also, under exceptional circumstances, a nontraditional RTP may be approved by the RTC, which will consist of noncontiguous blocks of full-time training.
-Such nontraditional RTPs must meet all the requirements of the RTC.
+Also, under exceptional circumstances, a non-traditional RTP may be approved by the RTC, which will consist of noncontiguous blocks of full-time training.
+Such non-traditional RTPs must meet all the requirements of the RTC.
 Part-time RTPs in oncology will not be approved.

-If a candidate fails to complete the board certification process within 8 years of commencing their continuous 3-year traditional RTP, or within 5 years from the end date of a nontraditional or interrupted residency, that individual is no longer considered an ACVIM candidate.
-The individual may not resubmit credentials, is not permitted to participate in additional examination attempts, and s ineligible to become a Diplomate of the ACVIM (board-certified).
+If a Candidate fails to complete the board certification process within 8 years of commencing their continuous 3-year traditional RTP, or within 5 years from the end date of a non-traditional or interrupted residency, that individual is no longer considered an ACVIM Candidate.
+The individual may not resubmit credentials, is not permitted to participate in additional examination attempts, and is ineligible to become a Diplomate of the ACVIM (Board-Certified).

-8.C.5.b INTENSIVE CLINICAL TRAINING IN ONCOLOGY
+9.C.5.b INTENSIVE CLINICAL TRAINING IN ONCOLOGY